MaayanLab/clustergrammer/README.md

 var cgm = Clustergrammer(args);
 ```

+There are two values that are required in the arguments object: 1) the id of the html container where the visualization will be made, and 2) the visualization json (referred to as network_data here).

 ### network_data json
 Your network (called network_data here) must be in the following json format - make_clust.py and clustergrammer.py can be used to make a json of this format from a matrix given in tab separated format (see make_clust.py, which produces example_network.json from example_tsv_network.txt)